sheldonresearch/ProG/README.md

 </div>

+- **2024/06/08**: We use our developed ProG to extensively evaluate various graph prompts, and released our analysis report as follows:
+  - > Chenyi Zi, Haihong Zhao, Xiangguo Sun, Yiqing Lin, Hong Cheng, Jia Li.
+ProG: A Graph Prompt Learning Benchmark. [https://arxiv.org/abs/2406.05346](https://arxiv.org/abs/2406.05346)
-- **2024/05/28:** We are so happy to announce that we have finished most updating works for ProG! (the ``main`` branch of this repository.
+- **2024/05/28:** We are so happy to announce that we have finished most of the updating works for ProG! (the ``main`` branch of this repository.
 If you wish to find the original ProG package, go to the ``ori`` branch)
 - **2024/01/01:** A big updated version released!
 - **2023/11/28:** We released a comprehensive survey on graph prompt!
   - >Xiangguo Sun, Jiawen Zhang, Xixi Wu, Hong Cheng, Yun Xiong, Jia Li.
 Graph Prompt Learning: A Comprehensive Survey and Beyond [https://arxiv.org/abs/2311.16534](https://arxiv.org/abs/2311.16534)
-- **2023/11/15:** We released a [repository](https://github.com/WxxShirley/Awesome-Graph-Prompt)🦀 for a comprehensive collection of research papers, datasets, and readily accessible code implementations.
+- **2023/11/15:** We released a [🦀repository🦀](https://github.com/WxxShirley/Awesome-Graph-Prompt) for a comprehensive collection of research papers, datasets, and readily accessible code implementations.

 <br>